 The Graham School is currently seeking qualified applicants for a part-time position to teach in our Master of Science in Threat and Response Management program.
 Current University faculty and staff, as well as professionals working in relevant positions outside of the University, are eligible to apply.
-When courses are offered in person, they are held at our campus in downtown Chicago.
+Courses are offered at our campus in downtown Chicago.

 The face of emergency management is changing rapidly.
-Alongside traditional threats and disasters, governments, businesses and communities are facing emerging challenges due to climate change, infrastructure protection and cybersecurity risk.
-Combining academic inquiry with emergency management practice, the Master of Science in Threat and Response Management program helps students prepare for, respond to, and recover from crises and disaster.
+Alongside traditional threats and disasters, governments, businesses and communities are facing emerging challenges of climate change, infrastructure protection and cybersecurity.
+Combining academic inquiry with emergency management practice, the Master of Science in Threat and Response Management program helps students to prepare for, respond to, and recover from crises and disaster.

-Applicants must have relevant experience in emergency management, homeland or national security, cybersecurity, environmental security, social sciences, public policy, public health, legal and ethical issues, or a related field.
+Applicants must have relevant experience in emergency management, social sciences, public policy, public health, legal and ethical issues, homeland security, or a related field.

-The program operates in an executive format and includes nine (9) hours of instruction one three-day weekend each month on Thursday, Friday, Saturday.
-Classes are scheduled during morning, afternoon and evening hours.
-Courses meet for three consecutive months during each 9 or 10-week quarter for a total of 27 instructional hours.
+The program operates in an executive format and includes nine (9) hours of in-person instruction one three-day weekend each month on Thursday, Friday, Saturday; morning, afternoon and evening hours.
+Courses meet for three consecutive months during each 10-week quarter for a total of 27 instructional hours.

 - Develop syllabus including monthly class schedule, discussion topics, learning objectives, reading assignments, and assessment plans.

-- Develop and execute in-class content (i.e. lectures, activities, simulations, tabletop exercises).
+- Develop and execute in-class content (lectures, activities, simulations, tabletop exercises).

-- Develop assignments to minimally include mid-term and final assignments and course participation grade.
+- Develop assignments: must minimally include a mid-term and final assignment and course participation grade.

 - Grade assignments and return comments and grades to students via Canvas course site in timely manner.

 - Hold monthly office hours to coincide with course schedule.
-Instructors are expected to spend at least 3-6 hours per week meeting with students outside of the classroom experience.
+Instructors are expected to spend at least 3-6 hours per week meeting with students.

-- Work with the program director and other program instructors to ensure consistency across class sections and participate in curriculum reviews.
+- Work with other instructors to ensure consistency across class sections.

-- Supplemental asynchronous content and remote synchronous instruction methods must be developed and planned in conjunction with Graham School's online instructional design and/or teaching and learning teams and approved by the program.
+- Supplemental online instruction must be created and planned in conjunction with Graham School's online instructional design team and approved by the program.
 Please note that adequate planning is required for this option.

-After initial review of applications, candidates may be requested to submit a course proposal.
+After initial review of applications, applicants may have the opportunity to submit a course proposal.

-Interested candidates must submit a cover letter describing relevant background and experience, a curriculum vitae or resume, and the names and contact information of at least two professional references.
+Interested candidates should submit a cover letter describing relevant background, a curriculum vitae or resume, a writing sample, and the names of at least two professional references.
 Additional materials such as past teaching evaluations may also be included.